syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 ---
 layout: post
-title: Virtualization in JavaScript Drop down list control | Syncfusion
+title: Virtualization in JavaScript ComboBox control | Syncfusion
-description: Learn here all about Virtualization in Syncfusion JavaScript Drop down list control of Syncfusion Essential JS 2 and more.
+description: Learn here all about virtualization in Syncfusion Essential JavaScript ComboBox control, its elements and more.
 platform: ej2-javascript
 control: Virtualization
 publishingplatform: JavaScript